iainctduncan/papers/source/features_usage.rst

 S4M Arrays
 --------------------------------------------------------------------------------
-While in Max one has access to arrays of heterogenous type through dictionaries, and arrays of integers and floats through buffers and tables, there is no direct equivalent of the standard statically sized and homogenously typed C array.
+While in Max one has access to arrays of heterogenous type through dictionaries, and homogenously typed arrays of integers and floats through buffers and tables, there is no direct equivalent of the simple statically sized and homogenously typed C array (that is to say, buffers and tables are much more complex, coming with various forms of overhead).
 Scheme for Max fills this gap by providing its own internal implementation of arrays, the **s4m-array**, which provides an interface to static C arrays.
 These are created with the **make-array** function, providing a name,